How SIMS Uncovers Hidden Layers in Semiconductors

 • A metal gate electrode on top

-Why TOF-SIMS is a Game-Changer
+Why Dynamic SIMS is a Game-Changer

 • It sees the tiniest details, down to parts per million, sometimes even billion

-• It builds 3D reconstructions, so you don’t just get a flat profile, you get a full picture of your device’s architecture
+• It builds 3D reconstructions, so you don’t just get a flat profile, you can get a full picture of your device’s architecture

 It’s basically a microscope for chemistry, designed to explore invisible layers that define the future of microelectronics, from traditional silicon chips to next-generation GaN and SiC power devices.